Estheroyinloye/Customer_Data/README.md

 # Customer_Data
-## Project Title: Premium Consultancy Customer Analysis
+## Project Title: Premium Consultancy Customer Subscription Analysis

 ### Introduction
 This is a Microsoft Excel project on attrition analysis of an imaginary organization called **Premium Consultancy**.